By Rick Steves

 Any place that serves food or drinks has a restroom.
 No restaurateur would label his WC so those on the street can see, but you can walk into nearly any restaurant or café, politely and confidently, and find a bathroom.
 Assume it's somewhere in the back, either upstairs or downstairs.
 It's easiest in large places that have outdoor seating — waiters will think you're a customer just making a quick trip inside.
 Some call it rude; I call it survival.
 If you feel like it, ask permission.
 Just smile, "Toilet?"
 I'm rarely turned down.
 American-type fast-food places are very common and usually have a decent and fairly accessible "public" restroom.
 Timid people buy a drink they don't want in order to use the bathroom, but that's generally unnecessary (although sometimes the secret bathroom door code is printed only on your receipt).

 Even at American chains, be prepared for bathroom culture shock.
 At a big Starbucks in Bern, Switzerland, I opened the door to find an extremely blue space.
 It took me a minute to realize that the blue lights made it impossible for junkies to find their veins.

-When nature beckons and there’s no restaurant or bar handy, look in train stations, government buildings, libraries, large bookstores, and upper floors of department stores.
+When nature beckons and there's no restaurant or bar handy, look in train stations, government buildings, libraries, large bookstores, and upper floors of department stores.
 Parks often have restrooms, sometimes of the gag-a-maggot variety.
-Never leave a museum without taking advantage of its restrooms — they’re free, clean, and decorated with artistic graffiti.
-Large, classy, old hotel lobbies are as impressive as many palaces you’ll pay to see.
+Never leave a museum without taking advantage of its restrooms — they're free, clean, and decorated with artistic graffiti.
+Sometimes you can access a museum's restrooms from the entry hall, without paying to go inside.
+Large, classy, old hotel lobbies are as impressive as many palaces you'll pay to see.
 You can always find a royal retreat here, and plenty of soft TP.